luisgls/SOPRANO/README.md

 #### Notes before running
 - No header needed for input VEP file
-- VEP annotated first column must be in the format (chr_pos_ref/alt)
+- VEP annotated first column must be in the format (chr_pos_ref/alt as described in https://www.ensembl.org/info/docs/tools/vep/vep_formats.html)
 - VEP annotated file must only have chromosomes that are 1,2,3,4...22 or uppercase X,Y
 - After you run vep with the option for ExAC frequencies, it would be necessary to remove all variants present in more than 0.1 percent of the population.
 You could apply the   filter using: filter_vep -i input.annotated -f "ExAC_AF < 0.1 or not ExAC_AF" --ontology --filter "Consequence is coding_sequence_variant"